-The insidious changes occurring in the oceans across the world are striking, and could progressively dominate the future direction and impacts of global warming on life across the planet.
+The insidious changes occurring in the oceans across the world are striking, and will influence the future direction and impacts of global warming on life across the planet.

-Although there was been little public interest in the topic, the reality is that the top 2000 metres of their waters absorbed more than 90% of the excess heat generated by the greenhouse effect since 1900.
-And in doing so, the oceans have prevented a calamitous increase in the Earth’s temperature from the greenhouse effect.
+This is not surprising noting that the top 2000 metres of their waters absorbed more than 90% of the excess heat generated by the greenhouse effect since 1900.
+In doing so, the oceans prevented a calamitous increase in the Earth’s temperature from the greenhouse effect.

-One estimate is that, were the heat that has been stored down to 2000m. to have been released, it would have increased the temperature of the lower atmosphere by an incredible 36 degrees C, and not the +1.2 degrees that has been recorded since 1880.
-Temperature increases greater than +5C could eliminate life on Earth as we know it.
+One estimate is that, were the heat stored down to 2000 m. to have been released, it would have increased the temperature of the lower atmosphere by an incredible 36 degrees C, and not the +1.1 degrees that has been recorded since 1900.
+Temperature increases greater than +5C could threaten life on Earth as we know it.

 Equally as striking however, is that the ocean heat content grew by 40% in the period between 2014 and 2018.(Cheng).
-Further, it appears that there was yet another large surge in its heat energy level during 2019 and 2020.
+Further, it appears that there was yet another large surge in its heat energy during 2019 and 2020.

 The cumulative heat gain is increasing the frequency and intensity of marine heat waves at the ocean surface.
-These changes are depleting critical coastal ecosystems such as the mangroves, sea grasses and salt marshes in tropical and subtropical zones.
+These changes are depleting critical coastal ecosystems such as mangroves, sea grasses and salt marshes in tropical and subtropical zones.
 They are not only critical breeding grounds for many species of marine life, but are also estimated to have sequestered more than three billion tonnes of carbon dioxide.
 (WMO, 2019)

 Australia’s Great Barrier Reef, in particular, is witnessing more frequent and severe bleaching events that are progressively challenging its capacity to recover.
 (Hughes).
 Early 2020 saw the third mass bleaching event that was more destructive than those that occurred in 2016 and 2017, which were equal to the worst ever recorded.